Aliases for SPHK1 Gene

 The protein encoded by this gene catalyzes the phosphorylation of sphingosine to form sphingosine-1-phosphate (S1P), a lipid mediator with both intra- and extracellular functions.
 Intracellularly, S1P regulates proliferation and survival, and extracellularly, it is a ligand for cell surface G protein-coupled receptors.
 This protein, and its product S1P, play a key role in TNF-alpha signaling and the NF-kappa-B activation pathway important in inflammatory, antiapoptotic, and immune processes.
 Phosphorylation of this protein alters its catalytic activity and promotes its translocation to the plasma membrane.
 Alternative splicing results in multiple transcript variants encoding different isoforms. [provided by RefSeq, Sep 2017]

 GeneCards Summary for SPHK1 Gene

 SPHK1 (Sphingosine Kinase 1) is a Protein Coding gene.
-Diseases associated with SPHK1 include Renal Fibrosis.
-Among its related pathways are Immune response Fc epsilon RI pathway and Apelin signaling pathway.
+Diseases associated with SPHK1 include Renal Fibrosis and Salivary Gland Carcinoma.
+Among its related pathways are Immune response Fc epsilon RI pathway and Sphingolipid metabolism.
 Gene Ontology (GO) annotations related to this gene include magnesium ion binding and protein phosphatase 2A binding.
 An important paralog of this gene is SPHK2.